 In today’s fast-paced digital world, it’s easy to neglect data storage.
 We expect our business information to always be accessible.
 We expect it to always be backed up.
 We expect it to always be recoverable.

 But what happens if your data suddenly disappears?
 How would your business survive the loss of such important information?
-And how would you react to different data loss scenarios — say, a cyberattack, a natural disaster, or simple user error?
+And how would you react to different data loss scenarios—say, a cyberattack, a natural disaster, or simple user error?

 The answer to each question is tougher than you think.
-Most businesses only consider the security of their data when it’s too late — after hackers have encrypted it or after you realize those data backups actually weren’t occurring regularly and remotely.
+Most businesses only consider the security of their data when it’s too late—after hackers have encrypted it or after you realize those data backups actually weren’t occurring regularly and remotely.

-So what can you do to protect your data today?
 At CMIT Solutions, we work with our clients to ask a few basic questions about their information:

 Working with a trusted IT provider, you can take an inventory that identifies the location of and access to the critical information that drives your business.
 Once that’s done, protocols can be designed to protect that data and begin assessing any threats or vulnerabilities to it.